kuredev/vpc_conn/README.md

-VpcConn is a tool that communicates Amazon VPC hosts in the same address band.
+VpcConn is a tool that enables communication between two VPC hosts with overlapping addresses.

 This tool is experimental.

 --